dylan-lang/testworks/documentation/users-guide/source/usage.rst

       test my-test;
     end;

+**TODO**: how is the description used?

-Suites can specify setup and cleanup functions using the keyword arguments ``setup-function`` and ``cleanup-function``.
+Suites can specify setup and cleanup functions via the keyword arguments ``setup-function`` and ``cleanup-function``.
 These can be used for things like establishing database connections, initializing sockets and so on.